-Lauren C. Tyson is a professional liquor license consultant.
-She has 29 years of experience at the California Alcoholic Beverage Control as an investigator, supervising investigator and district administrator.
+Lauren C. Tyson is a liquor license consultant with decades of experience, including 29 years working at the California Alcoholic Beverage Control as an investigator, supervising investigator and district administrator.
 She is a recognized expert in liquor licensing, liquor law enforcement, and responsible alcohol service.

 Career Highlights: California Department of Alcoholic Beverage Control (1976 – 2005)